 Which Capabilities to Prioritize to Compete in the DTC Landscape?

-Direct-to-consumer is all about the consumer, so when considering a DTC play, start but understanding the experience capabilities that exist in the market.
+Direct-to-consumer is all about the consumer, so when considering a DTC play, start by understanding the experience capabilities that exist in the market.
 Your customers will judge their experience with your brand based on their last best experience with other brands so it’s important to be on-par, if not exceed their reference point.
 The goal is to become that last best experience they reference.

 When we work with our clients to evaluate and prioritize a capability and program portfolio we typically use our Now, New, Next framework.
 Using this framework we compare a brand’s experience to market comparables to determine if you are offering an on-par experience, an innovating experience or differentiated experience in the eyes of your customer.